EstudioNexos/fuckspam/README.md

 Do not block chinese addresses, but taiwan

-    sudo ./fuckchina not but tw
+    sudo ./fuckspam not but tw

-Block known hackers, but not libya
+Block known spammers, but not libya

-    sudo ./fuckchina and hackers but not libya
+    sudo ./fuckspam and spammers but not libya

-Be hardcore, block 'em all
+Be hardcore, block 'em all (hackers preset currently doesn't exist)

-    sudo ./fuckchina and spammers and hackers
+    sudo ./fuckspammers and spammers and hackers

 Warning
 =======